 As of 2021 there are four main options for travel on the Caledonia Sleeper.
 These are a Sleeper Seat, Classic Room, Club Room and Caledonian Double.

-Please be aware that the Caledonian Sleeper service was fully upgraded in 2019/20, with entirely new trains.
+Please be aware that the Caledonian Sleeper service was fully upgraded in 2019/2020, with entirely new carriages.

-We have however updated the post to reflect the new products and experience, which is much improved.
+We have travelled on both the newer and older services, and we have updated the post to reflect the new products and experience, which is much improved.

 Previously there were three options for travel, a sleeper seat, standard sleeper room and first class sleeper room.
 None of these were en-suite or offered a double room, and there was no WiFi or proper power outlets (although there were USB outlets).